msszczep/szcz-dot-org/content/md/posts/2005-11-14-why-deny-chicago-licenses.md

 likely to pay attention to electoral issues as an election approaches.

-Moreover, if people are going to want to learn about local news and public affairs, then obviously they're going to watch the local TV news and public- affairs shows.
+Moreover, if people are going to want to learn about local news and public affairs, then obviously they're going to watch the local TV news and public-affairs shows.
 It makes sense to focus on the last month and especially on programs devoted to news and public affairs, which should be replete with coverage of local politics--or at least have more coverage of local politics than they had.